Board of Trustees

 Stephen Guyer is the founder and co-founder of four companies in Morocco in the fields of trading, investment, construction, and solar energy.
 He is currently the President of Shaws Investment International.
 He has represented international NGOs in the field of youth education and employment and is on the Executive Board of the Moroccan American Commission for Education and Cultural Exchange and the Fulbright Commission.
 Settled in Rabat for the last 20 years, Mr. Guyer is dedicated to Morocco and its development.

-Mr. Abete holds an MBA from Harvard University and has held several marketing-related positions in New York City, including at the Chase Manhattan Bank.
-He moved to Paris in 1990, and to Marrakech in 2006, where he has taken an active interest in the community.
-He advises La Maison Arabe in marketing and communication.
-Mr. Abete joined the AST board of directors in 2014.
+Mr. Abete holds an MBA from Harvard University and has held several marketing-related positions in New York City and Paris, including at the Chase Manhattan Bank.
+He moved to Marrakech in 2006, and serves on the board of the Fondation Jardin Majorelle.
+Mr. Abete joined the AST Board of Trustees in 2014.

 Ali Ben Abdeslam